pangoline/pokepal/README.md

 ## Other notes

 This app uses the order property from PokeAPI to order species.
-At the time of writing this gets a bit muddled from Gen 7 onwards, but I chose it because the property is supposed to group species (e.g. Alolan Raichu with Raichu) together which just makes more _sense_ to me.
+At the time of writing this gets a bit muddled from Gen 7 onwards, but I chose it because the property is supposed to group species (e.g. Alolan Raichu with Raichu) together.

 ## Credits